sm-electronics/bbc-microbit/digital-watch/Readme.md

+# Digital Watch
-# Build your own micro:bit watch from an old pair of jeans and T-shirt
+> Build your own micro:bit watch from an old pair of jeans and T-shirt

 ### Materials
  - micro:bit, battery holder and 2 AAA batteries